 Dimmer refers to a dimming actor and can be set to a scale of 0 to 100%, but also as a switch contact that can be turned on or off.
+Optionally, the colour temperature can also be set.

 Blind refers to a blind, awning, shutter or curtain.
 This has several options: